18F/handbook/_pages/how-we-work/tools/slack.md

 ## Shared Channels

-Slack offers a feature to create [shared channels with other workspaces](https://get.slack.help/hc/en-us/articles/115004151203-Create-shared-channels-on-a-workspace-beta-) that TTS has piloted.
+Slack offers a feature to create [shared channels with other workspaces](https://get.slack.help/hc/en-us/articles/115004151203-Create-shared-channels-on-a-workspace-beta-) that TTS has piloted with other official government slack workspaces.
 When you are interested in a shared channel, please drop into [#admins-slack](https://gsa-tts.slack.com/messages/C02KW46DP) to request it.

 When participating in shared channels, please keep in mind: